nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/maven-integration.md

     *   The&nbsp;`maven_group` defaults to&nbsp;`nuxeo-studio`but can be changed from the **Application Information** view in Studio project.
 It is recommended to use the pattern _com.mycompany_ for commercial (closed source) projects and _org.mycompany_ for Open Source projects.
     *   The&nbsp;`project_id`is the ID of you project and is unique between all projects in Studio - you can get you project ID from the **Application Information** view in Studio project - look after **Maven Artifact id** property.
     *   The&nbsp;`version`is the released version of your project.
-        Let say you created a release with version number _1.0_ and your project ID is _myproject_ and you are using the default _nuxeo-studio_ group.
+        Let say you created a release with version number `1.0` and your project ID is `myproject` and you are using the default `nuxeo-studio` group.
 In that case your Maven dependency will be:

-        ```
+        ```xml
         <dependency>
           <groupId>nuxeo-studio</groupId>
           <artifactId>myproject</artifactId>